Frequently Asked Questions

 How do I view daily prices and fund performance? ▼

 You may view daily prices and fund performance on our website here.

-As stated in the prospectus, the investment objective for the Buffalo Discovery, Emerging Opportunities, Growth, International, Large Cap, Mid Cap, and Small Cap Funds is simply long-term growth of capital.
+As stated in the prospectus, the investment objective for the Buffalo Discovery, Early Stage Growth, Growth, International, Large Cap, Mid Cap, and Small Cap Funds is simply long-term growth of capital.
 The Buffalo Dividend Focus Fund and High Yield Fund seek current income, with long-term growth of capital as a secondary objective.
 The Buffalo Flexible Income Fund seeks to generate high current income and, as a secondary objective, long-term growth of capital.
 Please refer to the prospectus for more information.